POLIS 2109 - The Ethics of War and Peace

 - Assessment must maintain academic standards.

-Assessment Related RequirementsTutorial attendance is compulsory.
-Failure to attend three or more tutorials without permission from the tutor or the course coordinator can result in the student being precluded from passing the course.
+Assessment Related RequirementsATTENDANCE AT SEMINARS IS COMPULSORY.
+Failure to attend three or more seminars without permission from the course coordinator can result in the student being precluded from passing the course.

-Important Note: essential information to complete these assignments successfully will be provided in due course in tutorials and on MyUni in the form of responses to frequently asked questions [FAQs].
+Important Note: essential information to complete these assignments successfully will be provided in due course in seminars and on MyUni in the form of responses to frequently asked questions [FAQs].

 Grades for your performance in this course will be awarded in accordance with the following scheme: